Measurement Limits to 134Cs Concentration in Soil: Introduction

 In the present work, we want to investigate the minimum detection limit to the measurement of the $^{134}\mathrm{Cs}$ in surface soils in mountain areas near the Gori NPP in Korea, aiming at determining the ratio of the $^{134}\mathrm{Cs}$ to $^{137}\mathrm{Cs}$.
 In Korea, eighteen nuclear reactors are being operated at four different NPP sites.
 One of the NPP sites is located in Gori, a small town in the south-east coast of Korea, where four pressurized-water reactors are in operation.
 The first Gori reactor has been operated first time in Korea since 1978.
 The environmental radioactivity in the vicinity of the Gori NPP has been monitored last years.
-The samples were taken from soils, rain water, sea water, surface water, milk, seaweed, egg, etc. Recently, high concentrations of the $^{137}$Cs were first reported in the soil samples from the mountain areas near the Gori NPP in the range of $50 - 460$ Bq/kg-dry, while the $^{137}$Cs concentrations in surface soils of Korea are known to be ranged in $7.86-70.1$ Bq/kg-dry with a mean value of $33.2 \pm 16.1$ Bq/kg-dry (Kim et al., 1998).
+The samples were taken from soils, rain water, sea water, surface water, milk, seaweed, egg, etc. Recently, high concentrations of the $^{137}$Cs were first reported in the soil samples from the mountain areas near the Gori NPP in the range of $50 - 460$ Bq/kg-dry, while the $^{137}$Cs concentrations in surface soils of Korea are known to range from $7.86$ to $70.1$ Bq/kg-dry with a mean value of $33.2 \pm 16.1$ Bq/kg-dry (Kim et al., 1998).

+In order to clarify why the soil samples from the mountain areas near the Gori NPP turn out to be larger than those from other places in Korea, it is essential to measure the $^{134}\mathrm{Cs}$ concentrations in the samples in addition to those of $^{137}\mathrm{Cs}$.
+Since the NWTs produce almost no $^{134}\mathrm{Cs}$, we may conceive two difference sources for it: The Chernobyl accident and the NPPs in Korea.
+However, the Chernobyl accident took place only 24 years ago, which implies that the $^{134}$Cs concentration was reduced by three orders of magnitude while only about $60\,\%$ of the Chernobyl-derived $^{137}$Cs concentration remains in the environment (Pourcelot \textit{et al.}, 2003).
+Moreover, it is known that the Chernobyl accident did not impact much on Korean soils (Kim et al., 1998).

-Taking into account the fact that the Chernobyl accident took place more than thirty years ago, the $^{134}$Cs concentration was reduced by three orders of magnitude, while a half of the original $^{137}$Cs concentration is survived (Pourcelot et al., 2003).
-If the ratio of $^{134}$Cs to $^{137}$Cs is higher than the average ratio to be mapped out for the distant area from the Gori power plant, the origin should be investigated thoroughly.
+Thus, one way to figure out the reason for higher concentrations of $^{137}\mathrm{Cs}$ is to conduct a comparative study: We take samples from distant areas from the Gori NPP and compare their ratios of $^{134}$Cs to $^{137}$Cs with those of the sample taken from the mountain areas near the Gori NPP.
+If the ratio of $^{134}$Cs to $^{137}$Cs is higher than the average ratio to be mapped out for the distant areas from the Gori NPP, we may find a clue for the origin of higher concentrations of $^{137}$Cs in the samples.
 In this regard, it is of great significance to conduct the methodological study for the measurement of the ultra-low level concentration of $^{134}$Cs in its own right.

 The present work is organized as follows: In Section 2, we briefly explain the process of the experiment.
 In Section 3, we discuss the detection limits to the $^{134}\mathrm{Cs}$ concentration.
 In the final Section, we summarize and draw conclusions of this work.